Buying a house with your superannuation is possible, but there are some things you need to understand before doing so.

 There is buying a house to live in as your home and then there is buying a house as an investment property, or maybe even a holiday house.

 Depending on what you are trying to achieve, the answer might be different.

 Can I Buy a House With My Superannuation To Live In?

-The most common forms of full conditions of release are ‘retirement’ and ‘reaching age 65’.
+The most common forms of full conditions of release are meeting the superannuation definition of retirement or reaching age 65.

-Retirement can include stopping work after reaching your preservation age with no intention of returning to full time or part time work, or having an employment arrangement come to an end after age 60.
-Click here to read more about the retirement definitions.
+The superannuation definition of retirement includes stopping work after reaching your preservation age with no intention of returning to full time or part time work, or having an employment arrangement come to an end after age 60.

 Reaching age 65 is self-explanatory.